 As these numbers continue to rise, there is a pressing need to understand the transition experience of young adults with ASD in today’s world.
-According to a study published in the journal Autism, young adults with ASD are more likely to live with their parents and least likely to live independently after leaving high school as compared to those with other types of disabilities.
+According to a study published in the journal Autism, young adults with ASD are more likely to live with their parents and least likely to live independently after leaving high school as compared to those with other types of challenges.
 For the study, researchers examined the prevalence and correlates of three living arrangements (with a parent or guardian, independently or with a roommate, or in a supervised setting) among a nationally representative sample of 620 postsecondary young adults with ASD since leaving high school.
 They were compared with 450 individuals with intellectual disability (InD), 410 with learning disabilities (LD) and 380 with emotional disturbance (ED) who were all part of the National Longitudinal Transition Study-2, a long-term federally-funded survey of students in special education and their parents.

 Compared with other young adults with special needs, young adults with an ASD were significantly more likely to have ever lived with a parent or guardian (87.1%) and less likely to have ever lived independently (16.6%) since leaving high school.
 In follow-up analyses, the researchers found no independent living among young adults with ASD who had been out of high school for 2 years or less at the time of the survey.